Skip to content

 mqttfx-config.xml

-The application configuration file is located at the default working directory (see section “Scripts”).
-Basically there is no need to edit this file as MQTT.fx is taking care.
+The application configuration file is located in the default working directory (see section “Scripts”).
+Basically, there is no need to edit this file as MQTT.fx is taking care.
 But in case of issues, e.g. on application start “runSetup” could be set to “true” manually.
-If this file is broken or missing, MQTT.fx is creating a new fresh default configuration for you at application start.
+If this file is broken or missing, MQTT.fx creates a new fresh default configuration for you at the application start.